dborzov/thebutton/README.md

 Last clicker: the name of the user that last clicked the button

-Current time: the difference between the current time and the last click (refresh the page to update this time)
+Current time: time since the last click time
+(refresh the page to update this time)

 Your name: enter your name here before clicking the button